RiceSouffle/RiceSouffle/README.md

 **Sef** — Software Engineer, Sydney.
 BE (Honours) Software Engineering @ Macquarie University.

 I care about how things feel.
 An app should feel as satisfying to use as a perfectly lubed keyboard switch or a well-posed MG Barbatos.
-I build software with the same attention to detail I give my hobbies — because the craft is the point.
+I build software with the same attention to detail I give my hobbies, because the craft is the point.

 Previously: **IBM** · **CAVR**